hg-official/senior-fullstack-developer-task/README.md

 - `npm run migration:run` - Run pending migrations

 ### Frontend
 - `npm run dev` - Start the development server
 - `npm run build` - Build the application
 - `npm run preview` - Preview the production build

-## Support

-If you encounter any issues during setup or have questions about the assessment, please contact the assessment coordinator.